Breaking Down the Chronic Pain Cycle

 You experience pain, and as a result, your muscles get tense and tight.
 Muscle tightness is often caused by stress.
 Stress may be the result of getting angry or experiencing fear of frustration.
 Fears and anger may have a deeper, underlying cause: depression.
 Depression is associated with fatigue, sleeping problems and fatigue can also aggravate the pain.

-You May Also Like:8 Ways to Cope With Chronic Pain
+You May Also Like:Methods of Relaxation for Chronic Pain

 Related Search Topics (Ads):